Pressing Charges for a Criminal Act

 Some courts allow private persons to file criminal complaints or charges against others for minor (petty) or misdemeanor crimes, without the police or the prosecutor’s office being involved.
 For example, a neighbor might file charges against another neighbor for trespassing or simple battery after an argument that becomes physical.
 State statutes, which are available online and may be available at the local courthouse or library, establish the procedures for filing a private criminal case.

 In a private criminal case, the person filing the charges must present evidence to the court, just like a prosecutor would do.
 In some cases, the prosecutor might decide to intervene once he learns of the charges and the allegations.
 In such a case, the prosecutor would take over prosecution and the individual will no longer have to proceed on his own or have an attorney present his case.

 Police, as well as private persons, can also present evidence and arguments to a court in misdemeanor and petty crime cases, without a prosecutor being involved.
 Police officers almost always prosecute traffic cases for speeding or other minor traffic infractions.
 Police officers and animal control officers also can prosecute minor offenses such as trespassing, minor in possession of alcohol, and failure to keep an animal on a leash.

-If you believe you have been the victim of a crime but the prosecutor’s office or the police have informed you they will not pursue the case, you can contact an attorney for a consultation about your rights and options.
+If you believe you have been the victim of a crime but the prosecutor’s office or the police have informed you they will not pursue the case, you can contact a local attorney for a consultation about your rights and options.
 Likewise, if you receive a subpoena to testify in a criminal trial and you have any concerns about testifying, an attorney can advise you of your rights and appear in court with you, if necessary.
 It is never advisable to ignore correspondence from a prosecutor or district attorney’s office or a subpoena without consulting with an attorney.
 If you are a criminal defendant, it also is never advisable to ask a witness or victim to “not show up for court.”